Gugulethu-Nyoni/semantq/docs/SemantqLayouts.md

 Layouts in Semantq follow a hierarchical inheritance model.
 This means that:

-- If a `+layout.smq` file is defined in a base route directory (e.g., `src/routes/admin/+layout.smq`), it will apply to all routes under that directory.
+- If a `@layout.smq` file is defined in a base route directory (e.g., `src/routes/admin/@layout.smq`), it will apply to all routes under that directory.
-- If a specific route defines its own `+layout.smq` file (e.g., `src/routes/admin/dashboard/+layout.smq`), it will override the base layout for that route.
+- If a specific route defines its own `@layout.smq` file (e.g., `src/routes/admin/dashboard/@layout.smq`), it will override the base layout for that route.

 ### **Example**
 ```
 src/
   routes/
     admin/
-      +layout.smq              # Base layout for all admin routes
+      @layout.smq              # Base layout for all admin routes
       dashboard/
-        +layout.smq            # Custom layout for the dashboard route
+        @layout.smq            # Custom layout for the dashboard route
       users/
         +page.smq              # Uses the base admin layout
       subscribers/